Gradina & Kalotina Border Crossing

 Operational Details

 This checkpoint connects the Sofia Province of Bulgaria with the Pirot District of Serbia.
 It is a full-service international crossing, open to all passenger cars, buses, and commercial freight.
 The facility is vast, but it is notoriously and chronically congested.
 During the summer months, when millions of Turkish guest workers from Western Europe drive to and from Turkey, the wait times here can be legendary, often lasting for many hours, sometimes even more than a day.
 The queues of trucks heading to and from Turkey and the Middle East are a permanent feature year-round.
-It is one of the most challenging and stressful border crossings in Europe.
+It is one of the most challenging and stressful border crossings in Europe; however, recent BorderAlarm reports from January 2026 show typical waits of 5-15 minutes outside peaks, with ongoing modernization and EES implementation from late 2025 contributing to variable but often shorter delays in non-peak periods.

 A History of a Great Highway